Anton4wave/patient-recovery-prediction/README.md

 - Feauture selection
 - Optuna, GridSearchCV for hyperparameter tuning
 - CatBoost as a baseline approach
-- Tenserflow Sequential for final model
+- Tensorflow Sequential for final model

 ## Usage